pschaus/book_lepl1402/source/part3.rst

     }

-In this program, `checkTripleSum` goes through each possible combination of three elements in the input array.
+In this program, ``checkTripleSum()`` goes through each possible combination of three elements in the input array.
-If it finds a triple that sums up to zero, it immediately returns true.
-If no such triple is found after checking all combinations, it returns false.
+If it finds a triple that sums up to zero, it immediately returns ``true``.
+If no such triple is found after checking all combinations, it returns ``false``.
 Since there are :math:`n*(n-1)*(n-2)/6` possible combinations of three elements in an array of length :math:`n`, and we're checking each combination once, the time complexity of this method is :math:`\mathcal{O}(n^3)` and :math:`\Omega(1)`.
-The best case scenario occurs if the first three elements in the array sum to zero so that each loop is in its first iteration when the `return` instruction occurs.
+The best-case scenario occurs if the first three elements in the array sum to zero so that each loop is in its first iteration when the ``return`` instruction occurs.

 Subset-Sum
 """""""""""""""

-The subset sum problem is a classic problem in computer science: given a set of integers, is there a subset of the integers that sums to zero?
+The subset-sum problem is a classic problem in computer science: Given a set of integers, is there a subset of the integers that sums to zero?
-This is a generalization of the `checkTripleSum` problem we have seen before.
+This is a generalization of the ``checkTripleSum()`` problem we have seen before, in which the allowed subsets must not contain exactly 3 elements.

-The algorithm we will use for solving the problem is a *brute-force* approach that will enumerate all subsets to solve this problem.
+The algorithm we will use for solving the problem is a *brute-force* approach that will enumerate all the possible subsets.
 A common approach to enumerate all the subsets is to use recursion.
 We can consider each number in the set and make a recursive call for two cases: one where we exclude the number in the subset, and one where we include it.

 The Java code is given next.
-It calls an auxiliary method with an additional argument `sum` that is the sum of the elements up to index `i` already included.
+It calls an auxiliary method with an additional argument ``sum()`` that is the sum of the elements up to index ``i`` already included.

 .. _subset_sum:

 ..  code-block:: java
-    :caption: An algorithm for solving the Subset Sum problem
+    :caption: An algorithm for solving the Subset-Sum problem
-    :name: Subset Sum Algorithm
+    :name: Subset-Sum Algorithm

     /**
      * This method checks if there is a subset of the array that sums up to zero.